d23dffb107/Final-Project-2/README.md

 	Manual turns work.
 PacMan can spawn on either paddle.
 Score displayed with growing rectangle.
 Score increases by eating small orbs.
 (Ri Jiu)
 6/7/15:
 	Ghosts spawn every 15 seconds.
 Colliding PacMan with them causes you to lose points and give it to the other player.
 (Ri Jiu)
+	Powerups spawn every 2 seconds (50% chance of big orb, no space invaders yet).
+Can eat ghosts if you ate a big orb in the last 2 seconds, giving you lots of points.
+(Ri Jiu)